jerivl/zk/README.md

 More information about me can be found on [my personal website](https://jerivl.github.io)

 # How to use this site
+### Navigation
 This site can navigated through the directory menu on the left, the global graph view, or the search function.
+The left and right menus can be hidden/shown through a combination of the buttons in the top left and right corners of the page.
+The menu accessible from the settings button on the bottom left corner adjusts settings specific to your web session, including font size.
+### Folder Structure
 I denote the purpose of each file though its parent directory.
 Due to the intended nature of this site as a working document, consider all works to be ephemeral and updated to best suit my own purposes, with the exception of the files contained in `/blog`.
 # Folder descriptions
 ## `/blog`
 Contains permanent articles regarding my opinions and experiences in mathematics, engineering, academia, etc. The only changes that I intend to make to these articles are technical corrections or ethical amendments should they arise.
 In most cases these will be appended to the end of the article.